 TOPIC DETAILS REPORT CONFIDENTIALITY Review Reports are primarily for the consideration and noting of the NSW Cabinet to assist them in making key decisions about the project or to take action as required.
-All Review Reports are marked "SENSITIVE - NSW CABINET" and are submitted to Cabinet.
+All Review Reports are marked "OFFICIAL: Sensitive - NSW Cabinet" and are submitted to Cabinet.
 All participants must keep all information, including documentation, confidential at all times.
-Review Team members must not directly contact the delivery agency without the permission of the CGA Review Manager.
-REPORT DISTRIBUTION Review Team Members must not distribute copies of any versions of Review Reports directly to delivery agencies, project teams or any other party.
-The Review Team Leader sends the draft Review Report to the GCA for distribution.
+Review Team Members must not directly contact the Delivery Agency or stakeholders without the permission of the GCA Review Manager.
+REPORT DISTRIBUTION Review Team Members must not distribute copies of any versions of Review Reports directly to Delivery Agencies, project teams or any other party.
+The Review Team Leader sends the final draft of the Review Report to the GCA for review and distribution.
 There is no 'informal' element to a Gateway Review or the Review Report, and action will be taken if a Review Report is distributed without permission of the GCA.
-The Review Report must not be distributed outside of the responsible delivery agency until the report is finalised, including a delivery agency response to the Review Recommendations.
-Copies of final Review Reports (including delivery agency responses) are only distributed by the GCA in accordance with the protocols outlined in the IIAF.
-The final Review Report must not be distributed to any other parties unless directed by the Delivery Agency Head or delegate of the GCA.
-The Delivery Agency Head or delegate may distribute the final Review Report at their discretion, having regard to the confidential nature of the Report.
-REVIEW DEBRIEF The GCA Review Manager and the Review Team Leader will agree on the process and timing to conduct a Review debrief with the delivery agency following the development of the Review Report.
-The GCA Review Manager will approve the delivery agency representative at the debrief and may attend the debrief at their discretion.
+The Review Team may not keep any copies of any version of the Review Report, or supporting documents, following submission to the GCA.
+REVIEW DEBRIEF The GCA Review Manager and the Review Team Leader will agree on the process and timing to conduct a Review debrief with the Delivery Agency following the development of the Review Report.
+The GCA Review Manager will approve the agency representatives that attend the debrief and may attend the debrief.
 There is no 'informal' element to Gateway Reviews.
-A debrief to SROs or a delivery agency's executive must not occur without the approval of the GCA representative.
+A debrief to the SRO or any agency executive must not occur without the approval of the GCA representative.
 REPORT FORMAT All Review Reports must include a document control table.
 All Review Reports must include a list of people interviewed by the Review Team.
 All versions of reports issued by the Review Team to the GCA are to be in MS WORD format.
-The final Review Report issued to the delivery agency SRO is to be watermarked as 'FINAL' and issued in PDF.
+The final Review Report issued to the Delivery Agency SRO is to be watermarked as 'FINAL' and issued in PDF.
 REPORT TRANSMITTAL The GCA is required to keep a record of all parties, noting the Review Report version, to whom reports are issued.
-All participants should minimise the use of hard copies of delivery agency documents and must not keep documents in any form following the Review.
+All participants should minimise the use of hard copies of Delivery Agency documents and must not keep documents in any form following the Review.